joneslabuky/beeTFevolution/Phylostratigraphy/README.md

 19 is Apoidea
 21 is Family (i.e, Andrenidae, Apidae, Colletidae, Halictidae, Megachilidae, Mellitidae)

-[SCRIPT!]
-Was used to assign each OG to one of 4 age range classes: Bilaterian, younger than Bilaterian but older than Hymenoptera, Hymenoptera to Apoidea, or younger than Apoidea (i.e., family, genus, or species specific).
+The `synthesize_by_og` assigns each OG to one of 4 age range classes: Bilaterian, younger than Bilaterian but older than Hymenoptera, Hymenoptera to Apoidea, or younger than Apoidea (i.e., family, genus, or species specific).
 To assign age classifications we required at least 5 species be assigned an age by Phylostratigraphy and that the majority of genes with an assigned age for a given OG be assigned the same age.
 The results are in `OG_ages.txt`.